nfrechette/acl/docs/rotation_and_vector_formats.md

 ### Vector3 48

 Each component `[X, Y, Z]` is stored with `uint16_t`.
+This format requires range reduction to be enabled.

 ### Vector3 32

 The code supports storing each component `[X, Y, Z]` on an arbitrary number of bits but we hard coded `[11, 11, 10]` for our purposes.
+This format requires range reduction to be enabled.

 ### Vector3 Variable

-The compression algorithm will search for the optimal bit rate among 19 possible values.
+The compression algorithm will search for the optimal bit rate among **19** possible values.
 An algorithm will select which bit rate to use for each track while keeping the memory footprint and error as low as possible.
+This format requires range reduction to be enabled.

 # Rotation formats